Never Been Kissed

 “Well,” Kris chokes on his own air.
 “I don’t think it’s something you have to announce very loudly in a room full of people.”

-Lu Han cups his mouth and yells “KRIS WU HAS NEVER BEEN KISSED BEFORE!” before Kris even has a chance to strangle him.
+Lu Han cups and yells “KRIS WU HAS NEVER BEEN KISSED BEFORE!” before Kris even has a chance to strangle him.

 No one even bats an eyelash.